Find and fix writing mistakes instantly

 - Many of my twenty-four lambs are leading the lamb uprising.

-The overlap between pronouns and the list of determiners can be confusing when you’re trying to identify parts of speech.
-A simple trick to determine a word’s function is trying to replace it with a noun.
+The overlap between pronouns and the list of determiners can be confusing when you’re trying to define determiner.
+A simple trick to determine a word’s function is to try replacing it with a noun.
 If a word is functioning as a determinative, it cannot be replaced by a noun.

-In the following example, you can replace this with grammar, and the meaning of the sentence remains clear.
+In the following determiner examples, you can replace this with grammar, and the meaning of the sentence remains clear.
 That means it’s a pronoun.

 - This is a riveting subject.